Government Free Phone

 Application Process

-Signing up for a Cintex or NewPhone Wireless Lifeline/ACP benefit and free tablet is easy!
+Signing up for an AirTalk, Cintex or NewPhone Wireless Lifeline/ACP benefit and free tablet is easy!
 Simply follow the steps provided below.

-• Step 1: Visit https://apply.cintexwireless.com/ or https://apply.newphone.com/ and sign up with one of the two providers.
+- Step 1: Visit https://airtalkwireless.com/, https://apply.cintexwireless.com/, or https://apply.newphone.com/ and sign up with one of the three providers.
 To enroll, you will be required to provide certain personal information and documentation that proves your eligibility.

 Documents Needed

-When applying for the Cintex or NewPhone Wireless Lifeline/ACP benefit, you may be required to provide certain documents.
+When applying for the AirTalk, Cintex, or NewPhone Wireless Lifeline/ACP benefit, you may be required to provide certain documents.

 Potentially required Lifeline/ACP application documents include: